 06 of 10

-A foal with floppy ear tips may have been born prematurely.
 Many foals are born with oddly bowed legs.
-This is called ‘windswept’ and is common to large foals born to smaller mares.
+This is referred to as "windswept" and one cause may be a relatively large foal born to a small mare.
 Because their ligaments and tendons are immature, they may also walk with their fetlocks almost touching the ground.
-Within a few days, as the foal becomes stronger, the legs should show signs of straightening up.
+Within a few days, as the foals become stronger, the legs should show signs of straightening up.
 If not, it’s time to call the veterinarian.

 07 of 10